toberge/graphics-project/report.md

 <!-- ### Cubemaps -->

 The second approach was to use cubemaps --- collections of six textures representing the faces of a cube.
 In the case of reflections, the textures are based on what can be seen of the surrounding area from a reflective object.
 This was implemented using look-at matrices with up and center vectors tailored to each of the six faces.
-See +@fig:cubemap.
+See +@fig:cubemap. (_entering personal mode_) I struggled with rotating and indexing the cubemaps properly and ended up with an inadequate implementation.
+My attempts at rotating the viewpoint that the cubemaps were rendered from did not garner much success, and rotating the reflection vectors used to index the cubemaps did not give meaningful results either.
+It did not help that I was fundamentally unsure of how the reflections of this particular scene would look in the real world.

 Implementing both approches was more troublesome than expected.
 Creating the transformation matrices for the perspectives of the reflective objects turned out to be a minefield of near-solutions that flipped some part of the scene around and sometimes required reversing the winding order to have the result make any sense at all.
 The transformation for the planar reflections was reworked to use the total rotation along each axis instead of extracting rotation from the model matrices.
 This turned out to be easier to deal with.
 In the final stretch of the project, the reflections were tested in a more complex environment (compare to +@fig:test_scene and @fig:test_scene_closeup) and several issues were discovered and fixed --- the most egregious was the lack of depth testing because depth buffers had not been bound in the creation of the off-screen framebuffers, see +@fig:depth_issues.
 Another issue was that the reflections were rendered upside down, which was not clear from the test scene.
 In the final result, the reflections based on cubemaps did not handle rotations between the four cardinal directions well.
 Additionally, since the reflections needed a moderately large canvas for details to carry over properly, and adding interesting animations to the surrounding environment was not prioritized, they were rendered once at the start instead of for each frame.
+Lastly, the reflections were not intended to contribute _that_ much to the scene, given how they only become visible at steep angles and do not obscure the visuals on the screens when viewed from the front.

 ## Visualizations